 Getting injured at work is always a hassle, especially when expensive medical care and lengthy recovery times prevent you from returning to work.
-Filing a claim with your employer and speaking with a workers’ compensation attorney are necessary for adequately addressing these claims.
+Filing a claim with your employer and speaking with a Carlsbad workers’ compensation attorney are necessary for adequately addressing these claims.
 In Carlsbad, the legal professionals at Mitchell Law Corporation can help you receive the support you are entitled to.

 Workers’ compensation, also known as "workers' comp," is your employer’s workplace injury insurance.
 They make payments to cover medical expenses incurred from your workplace injuries.
 Injury risk can be increased by the nature of certain industries, such as construction or jobs requiring physical labor.
 Standard desk jobs or less physically demanding roles are also eligible, despite not being as labor-intensive as construction.
 These low-impact positions with repetitive motions can still cause work-related injuries.